 Are these courses graded?
 Do they carry credit?

 Although WRI 501 and WRI 502 appear on a student's final transcript, they are non-credit and ungraded courses focused on professional development.

 When is the best time in graduate school to take these courses?

 The earlier, the better!
 International students report that WRI 501 helps orient them to the professional expectations of graduate school and provides the most benefit when taken within the first three years.
 Moreover, in Fall 2014, some sections of WRI 501 will focus on proposal writing; these sections may be of particular interest to students preparing for general exams.
 Similarly, WRI 502 can help writers establish a foundation of effective practices that they can continue to develop throughout their research careers; it consequently makes a lot of sense to take WRI 502 as soon as data are available for publication.
 Most students wait too long to begin writing, thereby needlessly prolonging their graduate careers.

 Yes!
 Both WRI 501 and WRI 502 are designed as workshops, where students actively write and revise their work in and out of class.
 Since writing effectively entails a range of practices that develop over time, taking the courses again can provide more opportunity for development.
 Please note, however, that priority in enrollment will be given to students enrolling in the courses for the first time.

 I’m an international student; can I enroll directly into WRI 502?

 For the most part, international students wishing to enroll in WRI 502 need first to enroll in WRI 501.
 WRI 502 assumes not only broad competence in English but also extensive recent experience reading and writing about the scientific literature such as the experience provided by WRI 501.
-If you want to be sure you can take WRI 502, apply to WRI 501 first.
+Students interested in taking WRI 502 without WRI 501 will need permission of the WSE Director.

 My native language is not English, but I was educated in English speaking schools; which courses should I take?